Unfortunately, diarrhea can happen to dogs for a lot of different reasons.

 - With hold food for 12 to 24 hours is the first thing Vet’s usually recommend.
 However, be careful with puppies and smaller dogs who run the risk of hypoglycemia.
 12 hrs. might work better for these guys.

-- White sticky rice such as Jasmine rice works best with boiled chicken or boiled ground beef after the 12-24 hr. period and continue this bland diet for 2 days.
+- Jasmine rice is very sticky once cooked and works best with boiled chicken or boiled ground beef after the 12-24 hr. period and continue this bland diet for 2 days.